revoltchat/revolt.chat/posts/month-in-revolt-july-2024.md

 -   The bug caused about 50-80x increase in internal traffic, which does bode well for potential future growth, it indicates there is overhead to spare.
 -   We should replace Redis(/KeyDB/Dragonfly) with a proper message broker such as RabbitMQ.

+# The Loop

+In our continued effort to increase transparency around the Revolt project, we'll now be publishing an additional section here detailing (if any) relevant information to everyone.

+### 📱 iOS source release

+The upcoming iOS app is now open source, accompanying statement by Zomatree:

+> This is both to hopefully aid in its development by allowing others to contribute (i don't have loads of free time to work on revolt with my full-time job), and to also help with the on-going transparency issues in revolt.
+>
+> Although the app was always planned to be open sourced i wanted to do it when it in more of a polished state, however i've decided to open source it now instead to help address the concerned the community has brought up.

+You can check it out now at [github.com/revoltchat/ios](https://github.com/revoltchat/ios)!

+### ⚙️ Coming organisational changes

+Revolt's current organisational structure has proven unsustainable and we are working to rebuild it from the ground up.
+We don't currently have any more information to share but we are currently in the process of drafting up a new operating structure.

+### 🚶 Holiday season

+It's officially the holiday season and we'll be going a bit slower through to August, please be patient with us regarding issues and support tickets.

+### 🌎 Update on prior post

+Unfortunately, we do not have any licensing update to provide for Shield / Discover just yet.
+Both are likely to be published in the near future, they are currently blocking on developer time but we are trying to schedule it in.